RyanMontville/rubiksTextGeneration/README.md

 </div>

 ## Example combinations of colors
+Here is are some examples of how different colored text will look with different colored backgrounds.
+(Your Rubik's cube's colors might look different than the images below.)
 <div>
 <img src="/images/red-combos.png" alt="An example of how differnt colors of text will look on a red background" title="An example of how differnt colors of text will look on a red background" style="width: 33%; display: inline-block;" />
 <img src="/images/orange-combos.png" alt="An example of how differnt colors of text will look on a orange background" title="An example of how differnt colors of text will look on a orange background" style="width: 33%; display: inline-block;" />